jchultarsky101/pcli/README.md

 ### <a id="downloading-binary"></a>Downloading a pre-compiled binary

 You can download a pre-compiled binary for your platform from the [documentation site](https://jchultarsky101.github.io/pcli).
-You will have to decompress it and copy the file to a location of your choice.
+You’ll need to decompress the file and copy it to a location of your choice.

 ### <a id="compilation"></a>Compilation from source

-You would need to have Rust installed on your computer to use this method.
-Clone this repository on your computer, navigate to the project root and compile with Rust:
+To use this method, you’ll need to have Rust installed on your computer.
+Clone this repository, navigate to the project root, and compile it using Rust:

 ````bash
 cargo build release